Nav Social Icons

 Start by sitting on a chair at a comfortable height you can get up from.
 The lower the surface, the harder this exercise will be.

-Set you feet about hip width to shoulder width apart.
-Bring your heels slightly back so your ankle is slightly behind your knee joint.
-This will also make it easier for you to stand.
+Set you feet about hip to shoulder width apart.
+Bring your heels slightly back so your ankle is slightly behind your knee.
+This will make it easier for you to stand.

 Stand up without pushing up with your arms.
 If you need some assistance, either push off of your thighs or the surface you are sitting on.
 As you get stronger, start to reduce the support you use with your arms.